LuukvE/Luuk-Accounts/README.md

 // POST /sign-up
 const manualSignUp = (email: string, password: string, redirect: string, name?: string) => void {
   // Find user, if found send forgot password email and return
-  // Create sign up trigger and send an email with a link that executes the trigger };
+  // Hash the password and create the sign up trigger
+  // Send an email with a link that executes the trigger };

 // POST /forgot-password